acend/helm-basics-training/content/en/docs/05.0/_index.md

   pullPolicy: IfNotPresent
 ```

 There's no variable `tags`, instead it's named `tag`.
-Fix that in the template so the `image:` line reads:
+Fix that in the template so that the `image:` line reads:

 ```
           image: "{{ .Values.image.repository }}:{{ .Values.image.tag }}"